kelu124/echomods/_posts/2017-01-10-Consolidating.md

 -   Presentation to
     [ESPGG](https://twitter.com/ESPGG/status/819967641607606272),
     participated to.
--   Proposing echOpen to be joined by WU
 -   Hardware:
     -   went to solder some stuff at HD
     -   UltrasHound -- moving forward